 Heart Inflammation Caused by COVID-19 Vaccines Is Rare

-As of July 7, 2021, over 180 million Americans have received at least one COVID-19 vaccine dosage, and the CDC is continually monitoring data to make sure the vaccines are safe.
+As of December 8, 2021, over 200 million Americans have been fully vaccinated against COVID-19, and the CDC is continually monitoring data to make sure the vaccines are safe.

-Heart inflammation has emerged as a potential problem, and CDC researchers are taking a closer look.
+Heart inflammation has emerged as a potential problem, and CDC researchers took a closer look.
 This is another indication of how carefully vaccine safety is being monitored.
-Here’s what we know, based on data reported by the CDC on June 23, 2021.

 Myocarditis and Pericarditis Are Usually Treatable